drug-design/course/docs/chapters/3d-qsar.md

 ### CoMSIA

-The CoMSIA approach (comparative molecular similarity index analysis, developed by G. Klebe et al.) uses molecular potentials that are smoothed with Gaussian functions to eliminate singularities at atomic nuclei (as observed in CoMFA).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/comsia-b3f6587b'><i class='fa fa-play' aria-hidden='true'></i></button>The CoMSIA approach (comparative molecular similarity index analysis, developed by G. Klebe et al.) uses molecular potentials that are smoothed with Gaussian functions to eliminate singularities at atomic nuclei (as observed in CoMFA).
 This has been proven to reduce the sensitivity to small changes in the alignment of compounds or the orientation of the grid.
 In addition to the steric and electrostatic fields CoMSIA includes hydrogen bonding (donor and acceptor) and hydrophobic fields.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer